-The portfolio manager is not tied to the benchmark in terms of investment selection or weight.
+- The portfolio manager is not tied to the benchmark in terms of investment selection or weight. - The exchange rate risk between EUR and USD is largely hedged.

 Risks

 Depending on the credit quality, the default risk is higher in the case of high yield bonds than with investment grade corporate and government bonds.
 Changes in interest rates have an effect on the value of the portfolio.
 This requires corresponding risk tolerance and capacity.
 All investments are subject to market fluctuations.
 Every fund has specific risks, which can significantly increase under unusual market conditions.
 The fund can use derivatives, which may result in additional risks (particularly counterparty risk).